mrlonis/maven-spotless-hooks/docs/ADVANCED-CONFIGURATION.md

 </details>

+### 🖥️ Executed Command

+The resulting command that is executed is `git submodule update --init --remote --force` which will `clone the submodule` if it does not exist, `update the submodule` to the latest commit, throw away local changes in submodules when switching to a different commit, and always run a checkout operation in the submodule, even if the commit listed in the index of the containing repository matches the commit checked out in the submodule.

+### 🚫 Excluding submodule updates during CI

-This works by checking for the absence of an environment variable `SOME_ENV_VAR` and if it is not present, the submodule update will be executed.
+If you are using a CI/CD pipeline, you may want to `exclude the submodule update during the CI/CD pipeline`.
+The recommended configuration above already does this for you.
+It works by creating a special `Maven Profile` for the plugin.
+This profile checks for the **ABSENCE** of an environment variable (in this case `SOME_ENV_VAR`) and if it is not present, the plugin will be executed.
 This can be used to exclude the submodule update during the CI/CD pipeline.
+Examples for how to do this are listed in the below subsections.

+If you would instead like to have this plugin run all the time, even in CI/CD, you can copy the plugin configuration above into the `<plugins>` section of your `pom.xml` file, and remove the `<profile>` section.
+This will cause the plugin to run every time you run a Maven command.

 #### 🤖 GitHub Actions